-Command/ Role Description Service Unuath User / JSO NSO Key/CSP access Key types Load Logical Token yes yes yes Allocates space for a new logical token - the individual shares can then be assembled using ReadShare or ReceiveShare.
-Once assembeld the token can be used in LoadBlob or MakeBlob commands Uses module key Make Blob handle, handle, Creates a key blob containing the key and returns it.
-The key object to be exported may be any algorithm.
-Make Blob e Blob - ACL ACL ACL Uses module key, logical token or archiving key, exports encrypted key object Mod Exp yes yes yes Performs a modular expoentiation on values supplied with the command.
-No access to keys or CSPs Mod Exp CRT Mod Exp CRT yes s yes yes Performs a modular expoentiation on values, supplied with the command using Chinese Remainder Theorem.
-No access to keys or CSPs Module Info yes yes yes Returns low level status information about the module.
-This service is designed for use in nCipher's test routines. , No access to keys or CSPs NewClient yes yes yes Returns a client id.
-NewOnent yes yes yes No access to keys or CSPs New Enquiry yes yes yes Returns status information i tott Enqui j J 00 J00 yes No access to keys or CSPs No Operation yes yes yes Does nothing, can be used to determine that the module is responding to commands. - No access to keys or CSPs Pause For Notifications yes yes yes This service enables the module to send status information to the nCipher server.
-The command is automatically submitted by the server.
-No access to keys or CSPs
+Command/ Role Description Service Unuath User / JSO NSO Key/CSP access Key types Load Buffer - handle handle Loads signed data into a buffer.
+Several load buffer commands may be required to load all the data, in which case it is the responsibility of the client program to ensure they are supplied in the correct order.
+Requires the handle of a buffer created by CreateBuffer No access to keys or CSPs Load Logical Token yes yes yes Allocates space for a new logical token - the individual shares can then be assembled using ReadShare or ReceiveShare.
+Once assembeld the token can be used in LoadBlob or MakeBlob commands Uses module key Make Blob - handle, ACL handle, ACL Creates a key blob containing the key and returns it.
+The key object to be exported may be any algorithm. - Uses module key, logical token or archiving key, exports encrypted key object Mod Exp yes yes yes Performs a modular expoentiation on values supplied with the command.
+No access to keys or CSPs Mod Exp CRT yes yes yes Performs a modular expoentiation on values, supplied with the command using Chinese Remainder Theorem.
+No access to keys or CSPs Module Info yes yes yes Reports low level status information about the module.
+This service is designed for use in nCipher's test routines.
+No access to keys or CSPs NewClient vos Returns a client id.
+NewCheric yes yes yes No access to keys or CSPs New Enquiry yes yes yes Reports status information. rvew Enquiry yes yes) es No access to keys or CSPs No Operation yes yes yes Does nothing, can be used to determine that the module is responding to commands.
+No access to keys or CSPs NVMem Allocate - cert yes Allocates an area of non-volatile memory as a file and sets the ACLs for this file.
+This command can now be used to write files protected by an ACL to a smart card No access to keys or CSPs